thautwarm/dot-parser-example/README.md

-## A Dot language implementation with Typed-BNF Julia
+## A Dot parser implementation with Typed-BNF Julia

 NOTE: So far the capability of the backend parser generator is not powerful enough to express the dot language.
 It cannot handle certain ambiguity in the grammar.